London's first monthly subtitled pop-up cinema

 PLEASE READ RULES BEFORE SUBMITTING

-If your film does not meet our guidelines, it will be disqualified.
+All films submitted to us must have English captions.
+If your film does not meet our guidelines, it will be disqualified (please check the "Rules & Terms" section for more information).

 At The Film Bunch, we showcase short films from upcoming filmmakers from around the world.
-Our mission is to improve access for deaf and hard-of-hearing people to mainstream short films, so we provide subtitles, British Sign Language interpreters and live captioning at our events.
+Our mission is to improve access for deaf and hard-of-hearing people to mainstream short films, so we provide subtitles and British Sign Language interpreters at our events.

 Every month, we hold a short film screening and networking event in East London to bring film fans together.
 It’s a chance for people to indulge themselves in great films, in great company.
 We mix it up with Q&As, quizzes and themed events.
 Films span a variety of genres and must be under 20 minutes.